xlinGithub/Quantitative-Country-ETF-Trading-Strategy/README.md

 ## Table of Contents
 ### Folder:
 #### factor data
-stores time series data for each factor and each ETF (generated using [process raw data into factor data](/process raw data into factor data.ipynb))
+stores time series data for each factor and each ETF, generated using [process raw data into factor data](/process raw data into factor data.ipynb)
 #### price data
 stores daily ohlcv data for each ETF
 #### raw data